Sarah Taylor Ellis

 Sarah's "hauntingly beautiful" chamber musical The Yellow Wallpaper received a full production by DC's Pallas Theatre Collective in July 2014; it is featured in Literature, Film, and Their Hideous Progeny: Adaptation and ElasTEXTity.
 Sarah's family musical Thank You, Mr. Falker was presented as part of the 2011 LA Festival of New American Musicals.
 Sarah has composed songs for The Civilians' cabaret series Let Me Ascertain You at Joe's Pub, and she collaborated on an original choral piece, "We Walk Through," that kicked off the Women's March on NYC on January 21, 2017.
 Sarah's composition of "Mayme's Song," originally written for a star-studded reading of Intimate Apparel at NYC's Signature Theatre, has since been featured in productions across the US.

 As a dramaturg, Sarah has supported the development of innovative new plays and musicals ranging from Psittacus Productions' Pulitzer Prize-nominated Cyclops: A Rock Opera to the anarchist song cycle Untuned Ears Hear Nothing But Discord, which Tony Award-winner Lindsay Mendez premiered in Lincoln Center's 2015 American Songbook Series.
-Sarah's theater criticism and scholarship has been published in American Theatre, L.A.
+Sarah's theater criticism and scholarship have been published in American Theatre, L.A.
 Weekly, Studies in Musical Theatre, and anthologies with Palgrave and Routledge.
-Her monograph Doing the Time Warp: Queer Temporalities and Musical Theatre will be published by Methuen Drama in 2020.
+Her monograph Doing the Time Warp: Strange Temporalities and Musical Theatre will be published by Methuen Drama in 2021.

 - United Kingdom